wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/apply-ai-builder-text-recognition-transportation-industry/includes/2-prepare-storage.md

-In this unit, you will

--   Determine how Common Data Service can store the data relevant to your business through Contoso example.

--   Experiment how to define the structure of this storage
+## Create an entity

-**As Linda, the first step is to create an entity that will store the data about the containers.** (See [Create a custom entity](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-create-entity))
+As Linda, the first step is to create an entity that will store the data about the containers.
+(See [Create a custom entity](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-create-entity))

 Go to <https://make.powerapps.com> and open the "Data" menu and "Entities" submenu.
 Now click the "+New Entity" button which will open a side panel to enter the information about the entity.
 We will use Container Shipment as display name and click on "Create".

+## Add fields

-**The second step is to add fields that will store the data about each container.** As said in the introduction unit, we need to store several information about the container.
+The second step is to add fields that will store the data about each container.
+As said in the introduction unit, we need to store several information about the container.
 We will create the following fields in this entity:

 ![Many-to-one relationship](../media/image2.png)